Azure/Azure-AI-Camp/README.md

 ### Day 2
 ---
 1. Deep dive into Databricks
-2. Azure ML with Databricks
+2. ETL with Databricks
-3. Parallel and distributed training
+3. Auto ML with Databricks

-- And more!
+4. Parallel and distributed training with Horovod and Databricks

 ## Technologies